 - MoMA offers a variety of programs for kids as young as four and their families.
 Admission is free for up to two adults and three children per group.

-- I took my kids to their "A Closer Look For Kids" Program -- and thought it was fantastic.
-It was a free and easy way to spend time at the museum with my kids without the stress of how to engage them or whether they might be bothering other museum visitors.
+- The "A Closer Look For Kids" program is a free and easy way to spend time at the museum with your kids without the stress of how to engage them or whether they might be bothering other museum visitors.